NCNA announces the 2014 Leadership Academy Class.

 Do You Have What It Takes To Be A Leader?

 The NCNA Leadership Academy is open to all members of the North Carolina Nurses Association.
 The committee will be seeking representation from a cross-section of the profession.
-These leaders and potential leaders will be active either in business, education, the arts, religion, government, community-based organizations, ethics or minority groups, or nursing specialty areas, and will reflect the diversity of the organization.
+These leaders and potential leaders will be active either in business, education, the arts, religion, government, community-based organizations, ethnic or minority groups, or nursing specialty areas, and will reflect the diversity of the organization.
 ELIGIBILITY: At least 2 years of experience in a leadership role (work, volunteer, or other setting), NCNA membership, and employer commitment to support time away from work required to complete the program.
 The 2014 Leadership Academy Class is under way; however, if you would like to let NCNA know you have an interest for the next year, please email us.

 ABOUT THE LEADERSHIP ACADEMY